tt50/Password-Manager/README.md

 ![This is a screenshot.](images.png)
 # How to run (Works only on Windows)
+On Windows download the Java JDK 23 download: https://www.oracle.com/java/technologies/downloads/#jdk23-windows.
 Instructions to run the Password Manager Application.
 - Download the latest .jar file from the Release section on the right on GitHub.
 It will be labeled Password_Manager.jar file.
 - After the .jar file is downloaded, open the file in your downloads folder.
 - It will automatically run on your windows system.

+We currently do not have a release working for MacOS or Linux systems.

 # How to contribute
 Follow this project board to know the latest status of the project: [http://...]([http://...])